pablo53/devops-lab/README.md

 Browsing local Registry Server from host browser: `http://localhost:31182`

+### Nexus

+Browsing local Nexus repository from host browser: `http://localhost:31081/nexus/`.
+Internally, it is seen as `http://nexus-service:8081/nexus`.

 ### Trivy

 A Trivy server is deployed via Kubernetes and Helm.
 A trivy client can be